-After records are sent to an Explore appliance, you can query for those stored records from either the Discover or Command appliance.
+After you connect your Explore appliance to your Discover and Command appliances, and records are sent to the Explore appliance, you can query for those stored records from either the Discover or Command appliance.
 In addition, you can save record queries to run at a later time.

 You can query records that are stored in the Explore appliance from multiple areas in the ExtraHop Web UI.
 The following figure shows the main records page, that you access by clicking Records from the top menu.

 - Click Records from the top menu to start a new record query for all records stored on the Explore appliance.

 - From the records page, click Record Queries in the navigation bar or Saved Record Queries in the left pane to access any saved queries or start a new query.

 - Type a search term in the global search field at the top of the screen and click Search Records to start a query across all stored records.

 - Click the Records icon from the panel of Action icons on an application or device protocol page that has built-in record formats.
 This option queries for records that match the selected metric source and protocol.